 The 5 states with the coolest housing economies

-- 47. Illinois.
-High unemployment and tepid price appreciation placed Illinois near the bottom of the pack.
+- 48. Mississippi.
+Low ranks in price appreciation and past-due mortgages placed Mississippi near the bottom of the pack.

-- 50. Louisiana.
-It ranks worst in past-due loans, with more than 9 percent of homeowners behind on their mortgage payments.
+- 51. Louisiana.
+It ranks worst in past-due loans, with nearly 10 percent of homeowners behind on their mortgage payments.
 Louisiana also fares poorly on price appreciation, job growth and tax burden.

-To calculate the Housing Heat Index for the first quarter of 2021, Bankrate analyzed six data points:
+To calculate the Housing Heat Index for the third quarter of 2021, Bankrate analyzed six data points:

-- annual home price appreciation for the first quarter as reported by the Federal Housing Finance Agency’s Home Price Index;
+- annual home price appreciation for the third quarter as reported by the Federal Housing Finance Agency’s Home Price Index;

-- share of mortgages past due for the first quarter as reported by the Mortgage Bankers Association;
+- share of mortgages past due for the third quarter as reported by the Mortgage Bankers Association;

 - state-by-state tax burdens for the 2020-21 fiscal year as reported by the Tax Foundation.